novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-100.md

 'Especially, the story that Kim Tae-hyun already knew about the existence of the MP3 player when we met last time…'

-It could be interpreted as him continuously observing his actions.
+It could be interpreted as Kim Tae-hyun continuously observing his actions.

 Therefore, it would also be understood that he intervened to ensure the success of those companies.

 Thinking he might be under surveillance could have been upsetting, but Lee Hyun-woo didn't feel that way at all.

-'Oh, if this goes well, I might be able to control Kim Tae-hyun to do something.'
+'Oh, if this goes well, I might be able to influence Kim Tae-hyun to do something.'

 As someone who has experienced a previous life, Lee Hyun-woo knows well that if 【Guseong】 steps up, there's almost nothing they can't do in Korea.

-Therefore, a desire to control 【Guseong】's changes from behind grew in his heart.
+Therefore, a desire to stimulate 【Guseong】's changes from behind grew in his heart.

 'If that happens, I can definitely reduce the signs of the current economic crisis.'